Mindfulness – Talk 3

 Listen to Part 2 of this talk on mnzencenter.org

-That’s why Shakyamuni Buddha says, “All sentient beings are Buddha.”
-Buddha Nature.
-That means you should be free from [having] a sense of value first.
-Stand up in the realm of the-same-and-one-nature of all sentient beings.
-That means emptiness.
 Practically speaking, that is detachment.
-Or more concretely speaking, your action must be just like water: passing by, without leaving the trace of your doing.
+Or more [completely] speaking, your action must be just like water: passing by, without leaving the trace of your doing.
 That’s pretty hard.
-It’s simple, but it’s very hard practice, because action is always very stinky.
-Personal, individual stinkiness there, because action is based on thinking, evaluation, judgement, et cetera.
+It’s simple, but it’s a very hard practice, because action is always stinky, very stinky.
+Personal, individual stinkiness there.
+Because action is based on thinking, evaluation, judgement, et cetera.
 So action is not so simple.
-That’s why when you have to act, there must be something that is called practice, which leads you to stand up straight in emptiness.
+So that’s why when you have to act, there must be something that is called practice, which […] leads you to stand up straight in emptiness.
+That is practice.

 So if you see the tape recorder, […] before I deal with the tape recorder by my affective preferences, let’s meet the tape recorder as it is.
 And let’s meet myself too, as it really is.
-So tape recorder and I all are set up there, in peace, in the-same-and-one-nature.
-That’s very simple, but it’s very hard, because the moment when you meet, myriad judgements come up.
+So tape recorder and I, all are set up there, in peace, in the-same-and-one-nature.
+That’s very simple, but it’s very hard.
+Because the moment when you meet, myriad judgements come up.

-So let’s put all things, subject and object, in the equal situation.
-That is establishing the state of mind which is like a wall: emptiness.
-What do I mean, to establish a state of mind which is emptiness?
+What do [I] mean, to establish a state of mind which is emptiness?
 That is to abide firmly in non-dualism; that means abiding firmly in one-pointedness.
 That means be one with.
-Instead of setting up the tape recorder and I, “before I establish affective preferences” means tape recorder and I are exactly placed in equal situations.
+Instead of setting up the tape recorder and I, “before I establish affective preferences” means tape recorder and I exactly are placed in equal situations.
 That means become one.
 That is very simple, but practically it is very hard, because always our judgement and evaluation work there.
 So that’s why we have to practice like this, constantly.

 And then, you have to deal with the tape recorder and I from that base.
 That is skillful means.
 That is human action based on skillful expedient, conducted by a bodhisattva.
 How do you deal with this tape recorder and I?
-That is skillful [expedience], which comes from practice: emptiness and Buddha Nature.
+That is skillful [expedience].
+Which comes from […] practice: emptiness and buddha-nature.

 So that is called vajra samadhi and śūraṃgama samadhi.